JavonDavis/QGenPY/README.md

 # QGenPY Command Line app

 Generate a volume of questions based on a template.
-Source for Web app located at https://github.com/JA-VON/QGen-UI and hosted at 104.236.42.106
+Source for Web app located at https://github.com/JA-VON/QGen-UI

 ## Installation